-PVC can come in a variety of colours, so there’s no need to worry about your home appearing ‘clinical’, as colours can be selected to your taste.
-If you change your mind about the colour down the line, you should also know that the material is 100% recyclable and can be taken to a plastic recycling centre to prevent unnecessary landfill.
+PVC can come in a variety of colours.
+There’s no need to worry about your home appearing ‘clinical’, as colours can be selected to your taste.
+If you change your mind about the colour down the line, you should also know that the material is 100% recyclable.
+You can take it to a plastic recycling centre to prevent unnecessary landfill.

-It’s most common use is in bathrooms & kitchens, where the environment can be damp, but is can also be used in lofts, basements & garages due to its insulating properties, or elsewhere in the home on walls & ceilings to brighten the home & reflect light.
+The most common use for PVC is in bathrooms & kitchens, where the environment can be damp.
+PVC can also be used in lofts, basements & garages due to its insulating properties, or elsewhere in the home on walls & ceilings to brighten the home & reflect light.

 If you’re considering PVC cladding on your commercial or domestic property, contact us for more information or for a quote.